commercetools/commercetools-serverless-examples/example-completeness/README.md

 # Completeness example
-[API-Extension](https://docs.commercetools.com/http-api-projects-api-extensions.html) for the commercetools platform to synchronously identify missing values and calculate language specific completeness of a product whenever the product is created or updated.
+[API Extension](https://docs.commercetools.com/http-api-projects-api-extensions.html) for the commercetools platform to synchronously identify missing values and calculate language specific completeness of a product whenever the product is created or updated.

 ### Use case
 A common requirement in PIM (product information management) projects is to manage product states based on specific properties of a product.
 For example you might want to automatically set a product's state to "Ready for approval" as soon as all required datafields (e.g. name, description, slug, ...) and properties (e.g. images, category-assignments, references, ...) are set and the product is *complete*.

-A good approach to achieve this behaviour is to identify missing values of a product whenever it is created or updated by comparing it with a template of a product that is concidered to be complete.
+A good approach to achieve this behavior is to identify missing values of a product whenever it is created or updated by comparing it with a template of a product that is considered to be complete.
 Based on the number of missing values you can then calculate a numeric value *completeness* that indicates which percentage of required values is already set.
 - completeness[de-DE]: 0% -> No required value for the locale de-DE is set.
 - completeness[de-DE]: 100% -> All required values for the locale de-DE are set, the product is complete for this locale.